looboon/CarND-Advanced-Lane-Lines/README.md

 One thing I did was to incorporate the idea of storing the historical slopes and intercepts so that we can construct a sliding window aveerage of the slopes and intercepts.
 Furthermore, we also introduce a check to reject lane lines with slopes or intercepts that change too rapidly as they may be lines that are formed from picking up edges not related to the lane lines.
 In those cases, we use back the historical values of the slope and intercept, which is an advantage of storing recent values of the slope and intercept.

-## Potential Shortcomings + Possible Improvements
+## 2. Potential Shortcomings

-From the second video, we can see that the lane line is still not perfect, there are misalignments during the course of the video, and can be better improved by either more tuning of the parameters.
-Another possible method is to keep the historical values of the two points used to plot the lane lines for each side as moving averages as well.

-In the challenge video, at some point in time, I observe that the car passes by a tree which project shadows.
+One potential shortcoming is likely that under low contrast, the algorithm may not work well due to lack of edges to detect.
+For the two videos, they are shot under broad daylight so it is easy to detect the contrast in the lines and the road but under dark conditions, especially at night it would likely not work.
+One specific example is that in the challenge video, at some point in time, I observe that the car passes by a tree which project shadows.
 This would likely cause many random edges that are not lane lines to be detected due to contrast and would need some method to deal with it.

+## 3. Possible Improvements
+The pipeline can be better improved by more tuning of the parameter, and another possible improvement potentially is to keep the historical values of the two points used to plot the lane lines for each side as moving averages as well.

-One possible improvement for this would be outlier detection algorithms, but unfortunately I was not able to find a good one to work as of the project submission.
+Finally, one possible improvement for this would be outlier detection algorithms to deal with the contrast and shadow issue, but unfortunately I was not able to find a good one to work as of the project submission.